 Self Reflection Questions to Ask Yourself Honestly

 Remember that honesty and vulnerability that I talked about earlier?
-Here are some more self reflection questions that are a bit more personal, but necessary to ask yourself during an end of year reflection.
-This will guide you in setting new year intentions.
+Here are some more self reflection questions that are more personal, but necessary to ask yourself during an end of year reflection.
+If you’re honest here, these answers will guide you in setting new year intentions.

 - What accomplishments are you proud of this year?